How to Quit Smoking Weed

 According to the APA's Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition (DSM-5), marijuana use disorder (or cannabis use disorder) is determined by the user's behavior patterns.
 These include:

-- Taking cannabis in larger amounts over a longer period, usually more than 1 year, than originally intended
+- Taking cannabis in larger amounts than originally intended over a year or more

-- Wanting and trying to cut down or control marijuana use but not being able to do so
+- Wanting and/or trying to cut down or control marijuana use but not being able to

 - Craving marijuana